I am going to be road tripping with our kids soon and wondered if you had any suggestions or tips before we leave?

 - Podcasts are also a great tool.
 They are often shorter than chapter books which can be helpful if your distance won’t allow you to complete an entire book.
 The kids podcasts we use most often include: Brains On!
 Science podcast for kids, But Why: A Podcast for Curious kids, Tumble Science Podcast for Kids and Sparkle Stories.

 - Travel games are fun if they don’t require picking up little pieces or become obsolete once a part is lost under the seat.
-Two that my kids enjoy are Scavenger Hunt for kids and Tell Tale (affiliate links).
+Two that my kids enjoy are Scavenger Hunt for kids and Tell Tale.
+If you’re looking for more ideas, look at this list of the 10 best road trip games.

 - Bring a cooler and plan on easy, mess-free lunches.
 Sandwiches and bean and cheese burritos with snacks like apples and carrots have been go-to options for us on travel days.
 Sometimes we do string cheese and individual yogurt when we are using a cooler (or feeling extra brave toward potential messes).
 Don’t forget to bring a large water jug to refill personal water bottles in route.
 Baby wipes might also be useful for dirty hands before or sticky hands after eating.
 Also, grab some extra plastic shopping bags and position them over the arm of your backseat to serve as a disposable trash bag in an attempt to keep your backseat from becoming a trash heap.

-Just to be sure I didn’t leave anything important out, I asked for some feedback from the Fulltime family Facebook group I’m a part of.
+Just to be sure I didn’t leave anything important out, I asked for some feedback from the Fulltime Families Facebook group I’m a part of.
 Here are a few additional suggestions they provided:

 Food, lots of food.
 I throw lollipops & Hi-Chews at the kids when they’re crying/dysregulated.
 When that doesn’t work we sing.
 The noise sensitive kids have noise cancelling headphones to drown out their noisy brother & sisters too.
 We have 6 kids age 3-20 & I do a lot of the traveling on my own.
 My justification is that they’re by Yummy Earth & contain real sugar & no dye.
 My husband doesn’t find that to be good justification. ~Rachael C.